nicinabox/glances/README.md

 ## Overview

-Glances is made up of Tiles and works primarily over websockets.
-Add your own tiles in `tiles/`.
+Glances is designed to be displayed on a monitor and works primarily over websockets.
+Built with React and Socket.io for lightning fast updates.

 ## Usage